sarahbuddhason/sarahbuddhason/README.md

 (she/her)

 I'm a second-year Engineering Physics student at the University of British Columbia.

-In my spare time, you can find me learning about accessibility, planning socially distanced picnics with friends, and doom-scrolling on social media.

 <!--
 **sarahbuddhason/sarahbuddhason** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.